Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 - Trade[XYZ] has processed over $100 billion in RWA perpetual volume since October 2025 — gold, silver, crude oil, U.S. equities — with an annualized run rate exceeding $600 billion

-This doesn’t eliminate smart contract risk — no DeFi protocol can promise that.
-But the question for a tradfi investor isn’t “is this zero risk?”
-The question is: “is the risk profile understood, and is the counterparty credible?”
-The answer to both is yes.
+That said, smart contract risk doesn’t disappear.
+No DeFi protocol can promise that.
+But the risk profile is understood, and the counterparty is credible.

 How to Trade S&P500 — Step by Step